jackturbanczyk/A-C-P-wPython/README.md

+# Add, Commit, Push Project

+**Project by: Jack Urbanczyk**

+Credits to chat GPT for outlines, then W3C for help with minor edits.

 # Git Automation with Aliases

 This project provides a Python script (`add-commit-push.py`) to automate common Git commands (add, commit, and push).